ag0097/Used-Cars-EDA/README.md

 # Used-Cars-EDA
 Exploratory Data Analysis on Used Cars Dataset
 These files contain basic EDA operations.
-Line charts, bar and pie charts, histogram also.
+Line charts, bar, pie, histogram charts are also created with the data.
 Linear Regression is also performed.